-5. RETIREMENT
+7.5.
+RETIREMENT

-Suitable recognition shall be accorded personnel who retire from the service of the Board.
+All personnel shall retire in accordance with the provisions of relevant collective agreements, contracts of employment, the provisions of pension plans, or statutory requirements.-Suitable recognition shall be accorded personnel who retire from the service of the Board.